-Meanwhile, a poll conducted by the Palestinian Center for Policy and Survey Research during the period 1-5/12/2004 after the death of President 'Arafat, showed wide satisfaction among 88% of respondents with the contribution of President 'Arafat on national issues and the protection of the status of the Palestinian issue globally and internationally.
-A majority of 72% said they believed that President 'Arafat was poisoned, and a majority of 64% said that Israel was responsible for his death.
+Meanwhile, a poll conducted by the Palestinian Center for Policy and Survey Research (PCPSR) during the period 1-5/12/2004 after the death of President 'Arafat, showed wide satisfaction among 88% of respondents with the contribution of President 'Arafat on national issues and the protection of the status of the Palestinian issue globally and internationally.
+A majority of 72% said they believed that President 'Arafat was poisoned, and a majority of 64% said that Israel was responsible for his death.63

 The opinion polls diverged over the popularity of President 'Abbas, as the split with GS and developments regarding reconciliation influenced their outcomes.
-After obtaining an approval rating of 54% in April 2006, the figure declined a few months later to 34%, due to the worsening living conditions of the citizens and the poor performance of the PA.
-66 However, the figure quickly rose to 68%, versus 32% for the Head of the GS Caretaker Government Isma'il Haniyyah, according to an opinion poll conducted by the Washington Institute for the Near East in August 2008.
-67 As for Hamas, and according to a poll conducted by the Palestinian Center for Policy and Survey Research in the period between 15-17/12/2011, 37% supported the movement after its prisoner exchange deal with the Israel, with Egypt as a mediator, compared to a limited decline in the popularity of President 'Abbas.
-68
+After obtaining an approval rating of 54% in April 2006, the figure declined a few months later to 34%, due to the worsening living conditions of the citizens and the poor performance of the PA.64 However, the figure quickly rose to 68%, versus 32% for the Head of the GS Caretaker Government Isma'il Haniyyah, according to an opinion poll conducted by The Washington Institute for Near East Policy in August 2008.65 As for Hamas, and according to a poll conducted by the PCPSR in the period between 15-17/12/2011, 37% supported the movement after its prisoner exchange deal with the Israel, with Egypt as a mediator, compared to a limited decline in the popularity of President 'Abbas.66

-The popularity of President 'Abbas rose to 64% following international recognition of Palestine as a UN non-member observer state on 29/11/2012.
-A poll conducted by the Palestine Center for Policy and Survey Research on 5-7/6/2014 showed that President 'Abbas was the most popular choice in any upcoming presidential election, with 53% supporting him compared to 41% supporting Haniyyah.
-This is while noting that the poll was conducted days after the formation of 'Abbas's government of national consensus headed by
+The popularity of President 'Abbas rose to 64% following international recognition of Palestine as a UN non-member observer state on 29/11/2012.67 A poll conducted by the PCPSR on 5-7/6/2014 showed that President 'Abbas